Ladysnake/Ladysnake.github.io/wiki/pick-your-poison.md

 Poison Dart Frogs can be found spawning in 7 different types in the **various jungle variants**.
 They can be **picked up by using a bowl** on them and will give the player their **respective effect when hit or licked**.

 Licking a Poison Dart Frog can be done by **"eating" the picked up version** and will not consume the frog.
-You can **not lick** a Poison Dart Frog **while you have its effect**.
+You can **not lick** a Poison Dart Frog **while you have its effect** and the frogs themselves are immune to their effects.

-Poison Dart Frogs themselves are immune to their effects.
+Putting a picked up Poison Dart Frog back down requires **sneaking while right-clicking**.